anthonyjoeseph/rftf-examples/src/blogPosts/BlogPost7.md

 After all, lots of things can go wrong in the conversion from a route's string to it's tree.
 And that problem is solved by string parsing.
 Which, even this early in the computing game, we have good solutions for.
 And it's a problem that naturally lends itself to type safety and rigor, input and output.

 ## Stray Thoughts

+### Scope of use

+Exactly how widespread is react-router?
+According to npm it has three million weekly downloads. `react` has eight million.
+That means that, at the time of publication, roughly 37 percent of `react` users choose `react-router`.

 ### Response to Anticipated Criticism